-70 stations among the treetops - at a height of 10-15 metres - were realised at the largest high-rope course of the Zillertal valley.
+70 stations among the treetops were realised at the largest high-rope course of the Zillertal valley

-The Gerlos high-rope course (Hochseilgarten Gerlos, in German) has also been designed as an obstacle course.
+The Gerlos high rope course (Hochseilgarten Gerlos) has also been designed as an obstacle course.
 First you are secured with the Smart Belay Technology which makes an accidental complete unhooking of the snap hooks basically impossible.
-And then the Gerlos high-rope course awaits you for a two-hour adventure which leads you from one station to the next.
+And then the adventure park awaits you for a 2-hour adventure which leads you from one station to the next.
 A special course with 10 children-friendly stations, however, was inaugurated for the little ones from 105 cm body height.
 So they can test their agility skills in a height between 2 and 3 metres.

-By the way: You can leave your car at the Tennis Center Gerlos-Gmünd car park.
-But the village offers even more for adventurers!
-The alpine fixed-rope route Gerlossteinwand, a 12 m high climbing tower right in the centre of Gerlos and the Arena Skyliner, a new flying element in the Gerlosstein area, offer wide variety.
+You can leave your car at the Tennis Center Gerlos-Gmünd car park.
+But the village offers even more for adventurers: the alpine fixed-rope route Gerlossteinwand, a 12 m high climbing tower right in the centre of Gerlos, and the Arena Skyliner, a new flying element in the Gerlosstein area.

 The season 2023 has ended, the climbing season 2024 will start in mid-May.